 No-Fault Divorce vs. Fault-Based Divorce

-No-fault divorce cases involve couples who cannot point to a specific reason for ending their marriage.
+A no-fault divorce cases means the couple cannot point to a specific reason for ending their marriage.
 In a fault-based divorce case, the person alleging fault will need to establish grounds for filing a divorce.
-Qualified reasons for filing a divorce may include adultery, abuse, abandonment, and other instances in which a spouse did not meet the needs of the other spouse.
-Choosing to file for a fault-based divorce highlights the reason for splitting and allows that reason to define the proceedings.

 Benefits of No-Fault Divorces and Fault-Based Divorces